 To get a similar sounding patch to the PS-20 Harpsichord using software plugins, use just a Sawtooth wave, lower the filter frequency a little and set the envelope with a short attack and long release.
-I used TAL U-NO-LX because it’s one of my go-to synths and the patch I came up with sounds reasonably close.
+I used TAL U-NO-LX, partially because it's one of my go-to synths, and the patch I came up with sounds reasonably close.

 Thanks for reading!
 This article took a while to write but I learnt a lot from writing it, if anyone has any more information on Beach House's keyboards then please let me know!
 Make sure to download the patches and have fun making your own music with them.